emvaized/selecton-extension/README.md

 ### FAQ

+**How to disable word snapping?**

+* Hold CTRL key while selecting text or modify selection with drag handle - in both cases text selection will not be snapped by word.
+To permanently disable word snapping, add website to word-snapping blacklist or uncheck:
+"Settings > Text selection > Snap text selection by word"

+**How to enable tooltip for text fields?**

+* "Selecton settings > Buttons > Use special panel for text fields" This is disabled by default because with this option on extension will use a little bit more resources by analyzing every mouse click

+**Disable selection handles on the right and left?**

+* Settings > Text selection > Add selection drag handles

 **On Firefox, can't change colors or import settings from extension popup**

 * This is common Firefox bug, progress on this can be monitored [here](https://bugzilla.mozilla.org/show_bug.cgi?id=1378527).